- Nicholas Ucci

 The goal includes energy from a broad portfolio of clean energy resources, including offshore and on-shore wind and solar.
 Homeowners, municipalities, institutions and private commercial and industrial enterprises can contribute to the goal with smart investments in clean energy.

 The 1000 MW goal is not just about energy, but clean energy jobs too.
-Now 15,305 jobs strong, Rhode Island's clean energy economy continues to demonstrate robust economic growth.
-Since 2014, clean energy employment in the Ocean State has grown by an impressive 66 percent and 11 percent over just this past year.
+Now 15,866 jobs strong, Rhode Island's clean energy economy continues to demonstrate robust economic growth.
+Since 2014, clean energy employment in the Ocean State has grown by an impressive 72 percent.
 The Governor has set a goal to reach a total of 20,000 clean energy jobs by 2020.

 The road to 1,000 MW of clean energy by 2020 is an ambitious, but achievable goal.

 At the end of 2016, Rhode Island’s energy mix consisted of about 138 MW of operational renewable energy projects.
-As of the end of the first quarter of 2018, we have added approximately 156 MW of clean energy generation capacity, resulting in a total of 294 MW.
+As of the end of the second quarter of 2018, we have added approximately 159 MW of clean energy generation capacity, resulting in a total of 297 MW.